Required COVID Vaccination

 Tips For Planning Your Vaccination

 The Pfizer and Moderna vaccines require two doses that must be received from the same location.
-If you plan to leave Ann Arbor at the end of the Winter Term, you should schedule your appointments near your new location.

 All vaccines are highly effective in protecting against serious COVID-19 infection, and given supply constraints, it is recommended that you get whichever vaccine is available to you.